frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 He said, "The Acts of the Apostles indicate by name the inhabitants of the places who participated directly in the birth of the Church and the work of the breath of the Holy Spirit.
 They all said: 'We hear them telling in our own tongues the mighty works of God' (Acts 2:11).
 Five hundred years ago the people of Angola were added to this chorus of languages.
 At that moment, in your African homeland, the Pentecost of Jerusalem was renewed.

 "Your ancestors heard the message of the good news which is the language of the Spirit.
-Their hearts accepted this message for the first time, and they bowed their heads to the waters of the baptismal font in which, by the power of the Holy Spirit, a person dies with Christ and is born again to new life in his Resurrection.
+Their hearts accepted this message for the first time, and they bowed their heads to the waters of the baptismal font in which, by the power of the Holy Spirit, a person dies with Christ and is born again to new life in His Resurrection.

 "It was certainly the same Spirit that moved those men of faith, the first missionaries, who in 1491 sailed into the mouth of the Zaire River, at Pinda, beginning a genuine missionary saga.